by Mike Ratliff

 The authority of the Bible is based on its being the written Word of God, and because the Bible is the Word of God and the God of the Bible is truth and speaks truthfully, authority is linked to inerrancy.
 If the Bible is the Word of God, and if God is a God of truth, then the Bible must be inerrant–not merely in some of its parts, as some modern theologians are saying, but totally, as the church for the most part has said down through the ages of its history.➀

-All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, (2 Timothy 3:16 ESV)
+16 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; 17 so that the man of God may be adequate, equipped for every good work.
+2 Timothy 3:16-17 (NASB)

 I pray that you see that our source of truth must be God’s Word, not what some self-proclaimed prophet says is the truth.
 All genuine Christians have the Holy Spirit.
 One of the products of the Protestant Reformation was this slogan: Testimonium Spiritus Sancti internum.
 This Latin slogan was used to indicate the internal testimony of the Holy Spirit.
 As we tackle whether the Church is to listen to ‘prophets’ or the Word of God this internal testimony becomes vital.
 As the passage above states, all Scripture is breathed out by God.
 This was Paul telling Timothy that the Word of God is inspired by God and the Holy Spirit’s role is to initiate and superintend its revelation.
 We know this because the Greek word he used for ‘breathed’ concerns the Spirit’s work in assisting both the reader and writer of the Word.
 He helps us achieve clarity in understanding the content of the Word.

 Can we trust the canon of Scripture?
 Is the Bible we have correct.
 Have there been books left out that should be included or books included that needed to left out.
 John Calvin addressed this concern in his Institutes of the Christian Religion.